You want smart political talk without the meltdowns?

 That's the one where Comey was writing in May his exoneration without any investigation.

-That's the one, the same guy that was involved with some woman and they're texting back and forth how much they hate Trump and love Hillary.
+That's the one, the same guy that was involved with some woman, and they're texting back and forth how much they hate Trump and love Hillary.

-Uh, the same guy that's interviewing Michael Flynn.
+The same guy that's interviewing Michael Flynn.

 Well, this guy's biased.

-This guy has an agenda, as it appears to me that Comey has a lot of questions to answer about his politicizing of these individual cases.
+As it appears to me, that Comey has a lot of questions to answer about his politicizing of these individual cases.

 How could anybody ever listen to Loretta Lynch when she says change it from an investigation to a matter and Comey did it?